woa-vayu/POCOX3Pro-Guides/InstallWindows-en/InstallWindowsManually.md

 fastboot flash recovery
 ```

-- Go find the recovery image file you downloaded earlier, right click it, click "Copy as path"
+- Go find the recovery image file you downloaded earlier, hold shift and right click it, click "Copy as path"

 - Then go back to the Command Prompt window we started writing text in previously, and simply, right click on it with your mouse (or long press if you're on a touch device) and press enter